 • SEC proposal.
 In February 2022, the Securities and Exchange Commission (SEC) proposed cybersecurity rules for investment firms, financial advisers and business development companies.
 If passed, these rules will require written policies and procedures and mandate recordkeeping, confidential reporting and disclosure if an incident occurs.
 Still a work in progress, the complexity of these new rules will likely require most business or security leaders to work closely with their legal and technical teams to understand and abide by all of the SEC’s final guidelines.

 • Department of Labor (DOL) cybersecurity guidelines.
-The Employee Benefits Security Administration of the DOL has issued recent best practices for cybersecurity that fiduciaries of ERISA-covered plans should comply with in order to “ensure proper mitigation of cybersecurity risks”.
+The Employee Benefits Security Administration of the DOL has issued recent best practices for cybersecurity that fiduciaries of ERISA1-covered plans should comply with in order to “ensure proper mitigation of cybersecurity risks.”

 If you’re not sure whether and how you should abide by NYDFS or any of the regulations that govern your industry, seek guidance from your law firm and trusted cybersecurity advisors.
-Having provided managed detection and response (MDR), incident response (IR), vulnerability management and cybersecurity advisory services for many years now, Pondurance has frequently been called upon to help navigate the confusing compliance landscape.
+Having provided Managed Detection and Response, Incident Response, Vulnerability Management and Cybersecurity Advisory Services for many years now, Pondurance has frequently been called upon to help navigate the confusing compliance landscape.
 And while we can bring a technical perspective to the compliance conundrum, cybersecurity legal experts understand the laws and can provide critical guidance to the legal nuances and implications of regulations and compliance.

 For additional information on the regulations, check out our FAQs.